Nivarad/Nmap-Telegram-Bot/README.md

 *you will need to modify the nmap-vulners path inside the nmap_vuln class

-** The python-nmap can work independently without installing nmap , but if you will use linux , there will be some commands that need sudo privileges and those can only be given to a predefined script/ tool and not the python package
+** The python-nmap can work independently without installing nmap , but if you will use linux , there will be some commands that need sudo privileges and those can only be given to a predefined script/ tool and not the python package, so unless you are using linux - skip the installation of libcap2 and also in the file nmap_vuln delete from the nmap scanner the argument of '--privileged'

 now in order to run the script from any user you will need to give nmap root priviliages , so you will need to install libcap2 - write these commands: